seffradev/ehd500/docs/paper/thesis.typ

 network.
 These SIM may have varying support when roaming or if a device is 4G- or 5G-enabled.

-Considering the varying support for SIM configurations in different telecommunication networks, there is an interest for utilities that can easily enable testing, configuration and manipulation of SIM:s, preferably with user equipment (UE) in arbitrary locations and a bank of SIM in an easily (though not unauthorized) accessible office space that allows hot-swapping of the SIM connected to the differing UE.
+Utilities for testing, configuration and manipulation of SIM:s serve a purpose in regard to varying support of SIM configurations in different telecommunication networks.
+The utilities shall allow user equipment (UE) in arbitrary locations.
+A bank of SIM in an easily (though not unauthorized) accessible office space that enables hot-swapping of an SIM connected to different UE best be a part of the aforementioned utilities.

-The goal of this work is to develop said utilities that provide a SIM bank, user equipment connectivity and a mediation service.
+The goal of this work is to develop said utilities that provide an SIM bank, user equipment connectivity and a mediation service.
 The mediation service enables pairing of SIM-to-UE with a logical hot-swapping facility, rendering physical access to the SIM bank